 Connecting with your why is a powerful practice to help break through resistance and do the work that’s going to fuel your growth.
 The book The War of Art by Steven Pressfield is a great motivator that a good friend recommended to me.
 It talks all about resistance and beating procrastination when it comes to following our passions.

-Alright, now that we’ve been through what we could leave in 2020… let’s talk about what to replace it with in 2021.
+Alright, now that we’ve been through what we could leave let go of for better self care… let’s talk about what to replace it with.

 Spiritual Ideas for Self Care